 Where a pupil is absent due to sickness and is genuinely unable to attend school, then the school, after being informed, may authorise a child's absence.

 It is important that you phone the school or come into the office if your child is going to be absent at the start of the day.
 You will receive a phone call from the office if you do not inform us as it is our duty to ensure your child is safe.
 If we cannot make contact with you then you may receive a home visit from a member of staff.

-In law only a Headteacher can authorise a pupil's absence, and may require additional evidence such as a letter from your GP or other medical proof particularly if your child’s attendance is already a concern and below 95%.
+In law, only the Headteacher can authorise a pupil's absence and may require additional evidence such as a letter from your GP or other medical proof particularly if your child’s attendance is already a concern and below 95%.

-The law states that parent/carer(s) must ensure that their child regularly attends the school where they are registered.
+The law states that parents or carers must ensure that their child regularly attends the school where they are registered.
 Should your child fail to attend school regularly legal action may be taken against you.

 It is a parent's legal responsibility to ensure that their child, when of statutory school age, accesses education appropriate to age, needs and ability.

 Under the terms of the education related provisions of the Anti-Social Behaviour Act, each parent/carer(s) may be issued with a Penalty Notice of £60 if:

 Examples of unauthorised Absence may be if your child does not attend because of: